rieckpil/testing-spring-boot-applications-masterclass/README.md

 - you'll deploy to production with more confidence (even on Friday afternoons)
 - sleep better at night thanks to a sophisticated test suite

+Throughout the course you'll learn how to effectively use well-known testing libraries like JUnit 5, Mockito, Awaitility, LocalStack, Testcontainers, Selenide, WireMock, MockWebServer, and JsonPath.

 Enroll [here](https://github.com/rieckpil/testing-spring-boot-applications-masterclass) for the Testing Spring Boot Applications Masterclass.
+For

 PS: You can watch four preview lessons by [subscribing to the mailing list](https://rieckpil.de/tsbam-preview-lessons/).